coralieco/workshop-git-rebase/README.md

 $ git checkout paragraph_2
 ```

-This only thing to do now is to rebase poem into paragraph_2 so the changes from paragraph_1 we just merged into poem are integrated into paragraph_2.
+This only thing to do here is to rebase poem into `paragraph_2` so the changes from `paragraph_1` we just merged into poem are integrated into paragraph_2.

 ```
 $ git rebase poem